Chaowu88/freeflux/README.rst

 Installation within an `virtual environment <https://docs.python.org/3.8/tutorial/venv.html>`__ is recommendated.

-If FreeFlux is installed in Linux platform with Python>=3.8, `JAX <https://github.com/google/jax>`__ can help accelerate significantly the prepare before flux estimation.
-JAX can be installed by:
+If FreeFlux is installed on a Linux platform with Python>=3.8, using `JAX <https://github.com/google/jax>`__ can significantly speed up the preparation step before flux estimation.
+JAX can be installed using the following command:

 .. code-block:: python